chemgymrl/chemgymrl/docs/vessel_lesson.md

 validate_solvents()| Call when manually updating the material dict in order to update the solvent list validate_solutes()| Call when manually updating the material dict in order to update the solute_dict

-From the list above, the most important function is push_event_to_que().
+From the list above, the most important function is push_event_to_queue().
 The rest of the functions are generally handeled in the backend.

 #### Event Functions
 Function Name|Description